❉ What happened to the mini-episode of Monty Python’s Flying Circus scheduled for Christmas Day 1969?

 The mini-episode most likely ends with the glorious ‘The Visitors’ sketch dropped in from the evening’s studio session – itself a remount of an earlier version of the same skit, but that’s another story – which ends with the Fred Tomlinson Singers leading a chorus of Ding Dong Merrily on High – the carol’s invocation is, of course, a dead giveaway to the sketch’s original Yuletide-themed destination.
 Bang, a seven-minute mini-episode done!

-This is just a forensic reconstruction, using the information closest to hand from various sources, of a pocket-sized Python compilation that could have delighted and appalled in equal measure and remained a genuine curio.
+This is just a forensic reconstruction, using guesswork based on various sources, of a pocket-sized Python compilation that could have delighted and appalled in equal measure and remained a genuine curio.
 The Pythons would later create unique oddities for European-themed specials such as the oft-repeated ‘Montreux 71’ special episode (similarly, a mixture of existing material and new inserts) and quickies for a pan-European Mayday comedy special and for Dutch celebrity Lisbeth List’s TV special, but the Pythons’ ‘Christmas Night With The Stars’ that never was remains an intriguing fragmen of an an otherwise well-documented yet under-analysed body of work.
 Monty Python remains the gift that keeps on giving.
 Merry Christmas!

 ❉ The following sources have been invaluable in the preparation of this article: ‘The SOTCAA Monty Python Pages‘; Andrew Pixley’s ‘TV Zone’ articles on Python (issues 146 and 147, published 2001); the Terry Jones archive, and the contents of the BBC Written Archive Centre, Caversham.
 ‘Radio Times’ scans courtesy of David Brunt.